Vinkovci: Geography

 Vinkovci is located in the eastern part of the Slavonia region, 19 km southwest of Vukovar, 24 km north of Županja and 43 km south of Osijek.
 The city lies in a flatland on the Bosut river, at an elevation of approx. 90 m, and has a mild continental climate.
-Vinkovci is also part of the smaller subregion of Syrmia.
+Vinkovci is also on the northwestern edge of the smaller subregion of Syrmia.

-It is connected to all main railroad routes in the region, while state roads D46 and D55 connect it to motorways; river Bosut is not a waterway.
 Nearby villages and adjacent municipalities include Ivankovo, Jarmina, Markušica, Nuštar, Privlaka and Stari Jankovci.

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 39.9 C, on 6 August 2012.
+The coldest temperature was -30.5 C, on 14 January 1963.